The store will not work correctly in the case when cookies are disabled.

 Avoid using fertiliser on your clover lawn

-Clover is a hardy plant that will outgrow most typical UK garden weeds.
-For the most part, clover can look after itself and doesn’t require much upkeep!
-But for those pesky weeds that remain, take the time to remove them by hand and don’t be tempted to use a weed-killer product, as this will target the clover!
-And with its nitrogen-fixing ability, a clover lawn will keep your garden green and healthy without needing to add additional fertiliser!
+For those pesky weeds that remain, take the time to remove them by hand, and don’t be tempted to use a weed-killer product, as this will target the clover!
+And with its nitrogen-fixing ability, a clover lawn will keep your garden green and healthy without adding additional fertiliser!